 Video is an important piece to the overall marketing strategy for any business.
 72% of businesses say video has improved their conversion rate.
 There is a saying that video is the fastest way to build trust with your audience.
 Video lets them see you, your team, and your product or service, along with evaluating you as an expert.
 Video can educate, entertain, and inform in an easily digestible way.

 Many small and medium-sized businesses may think they need to spend thousands of dollars on a production team, but that’s just not the case.
-On the flip side, however, videos are hard to make – and it shows.
-The internet is populated with far too many slideshows and photos set to music that are masquerading as videos.
+On the flip side, videos are hard to make – and it shows.
+The internet is populated with far too many slideshows and photos set to music masquerading as videos.

-The cost to produce videos is directly related to the production quality, which can vary from low-grade – i.e. smartphone to high-grade commercial depending on the equipment used to capture the content.
+The cost to produce videos is directly related to the production quality, which can vary from low-grade – i.e., smartphone to high-grade commercial, depending on the equipment used to capture the content.
 Yes, your smartphone can be your video content creator, but the trick is audio.
-Having good quality audio can overcome the limitations of smartphone videos.
+Having good-quality audio can overcome the limitations of smartphone videos.

 Content Marketing Strategy